Re-lucas/SlotMachine/README.md

 ## License

-This project is do not licensed.
+This project is does not licensed.
 ```